ropensci/roweb3/content/blog/2026-05-29-goodpractice/index.md

 ### From Mo (Athanasia)

-I'll be honest with you: a lot of this contribution was done with an AI assistant (Claude Code using Opux 4.5) at my elbow.
+I'll be honest with you: a lot of this contribution was done with an AI assistant (Claude Code using Opus 4.5) at my elbow.
 I want to say something about that, because I think the honest version is more useful than the marketing version.
 The way Mark approached reviewing this work was very thoughtful and helpful.